schof/schof.github.io/_posts/2017-04-05-gop-chairman-thinks-comstock-is-plenty-accessible.md

 ![Fundraiser costs $150 per person](/images/news/korean-fundraiser.png)

-Third, it was never announced by Barbara Comstock so even if you wanted to pay $150 to talk to her you wouldn't have know about the opportunity.
+Third, it was never announced by Barbara Comstock so even if you wanted to pay $150 to talk to her you wouldn't have known about the opportunity.

 Fourth, the event was at the Hilton in Tyson's Corner.
 Once again not inside Barbara Comstock's district!